guglielmocamporese/hands-segmentation-pytorch/readme.md

 # Predict From a Custom Dataset
 With this code you can do inference and compute the predictions starting from a set of custom images, you just have to specify the folder that contains the images in the variable `data_base_path` in the `script/predict.sh` script.

+Each prediction computed from the image `path/to/image.jpg` will be saved at `path/to/image.jpg.png`.

 You can find an example of a script used for predicting at `script/predict.sh`, and reported here:

 ```bash